-During your covered hospital stay, you will be given a written notice called An Important Message from Medicare about Your Rights.
-Everyone with Medicare gets a copy of this notice whenever they are admitted to a hospital.
+Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights notice whenever they are admitted to a hospital.
 Someone at the hospital (for example, a caseworker or nurse) must give it to you within two days after you are admitted.
 If you do not get the notice, ask any hospital employee for it.
 If you need help, please call Customer Service (phone numbers are printed on the back cover of this booklet).
 You can also call 1-800-MEDICARE (1-800-633-4227), 24-hours a day 7 days a week.
 TTY users should call 1-877-486-2048.